dof-dss/corp-lite/README.md

 # Installation

-At the command line, clone this repo, cd into it and then run 'lando start'
+At the command line, clone this repo, cd into it and then run the following:

+lando start
+lando composer install
+lando restart